 - You are so frustrated with your daughter.
 You keep asking her about how she is doing on her college applications and she keeps avoiding you.
 You find yourself obsessing and worrying all the time.
 Now that you can identify the pattern, you can change it.
 Take a break from monitoring your daughter.
 Watch a movie and enjoy your time together.

-- You feel hurt because you haven’t seen your best friend in awhile.
+- You feel hurt because you haven’t seen your best friend in a while.
 Instead of making up stories in your head, invite your friend to go for a walk and have brunch.

 * This week commit to one thing that will tend to your heart.

-4. Tend to you soul.
+4. Tend to your soul.

 How’s your soul doing?
 Can you easily identify the blessings in your life?
 Or do you find yourself saying things like, “I should be grateful but…” Do you enjoy this season in your life and know you are living your purpose?
-Do you feel a sense of wonder, hope, and expectation for what life will bring.
+Do you feel a sense of wonder, hope, and expectation for what life will bring?
 Or do you find that you have given up and have grown cynical?

 If you find yourself feeling blah or despair then it’s important to know what feeds your soul.